Millet and Teff – November Grains of the Month

 Before rice was widely consumed in Asia, it’s thought that different forms of millet were the staple grain in this region, as long ago as 8300 B.C.E.
 Millet’s legacy persists in the Chinese language, where the signs for “millet” and “mouth” together make the word “harmony” and contribute to the word for “peace.”
 Evidence indicates that millets spread to the Black Sea area by 5000 B.C.E.

 Today, millet is the world’s sixth most important grain.
 India is the world’s largest producer of millet, with eight African countries and China making up the rest of the top ten producers.
-Depending on variety, millets can grow anywhere from one to 15 feet tall, and usually have a very hard, undigestible hull that must be removed before the grain can be eaten.
+Depending on variety, millets can grow anywhere from one to 15 feet tall, and usually have a an undigestible hull (ranging from papery-thin to hard) that must be removed before the grain can be eaten.
 Most millets do best in dry, warm climates.

 In India, ragi (finger millet) is used to make roti, a staple flat bread.
 And in much of Africa, millet is commonly eaten as a porridge, and is also used for brewing millet beer.
 In the United States, millet is probably most familiar as the primary component of birdseed, but it would be a shame to leave this grain “to the birds.”